Astroid-Destroyers/HealthTrackerAI/docs/security-issues.md

 - Passwords are never stored directly; Firebase securely manages authentication.
 - Access to user data is restricted by user ID, and users can delete their data anytime.

+## 3. Possible Attack Vectors and Mitigation
+- **Unauthorized Access:** Prevented through Firebase Auth and strict access control rules.
+- **XSS (Cross-Site Scripting):** Prevented by sanitizing user inputs and escaping HTML.
+- **Database Access or Modification:** Firestore permissions limit read/write access to the authenticated user only.
+- **API Misuse:** API keys are stored securely in environment variables and never exposed on the client side.
+- By combining strong authentication, encrypted communication, anf least privilege data rules, HealthTrackerAI minimizes security risks and protects all user information.